NinaGondoliera/Grad_Smart_home/README.md

 ***Without any changes, the execution of the file will update the Motion Tracker to "Triggered", to set in motion a chain that will trigger the switching on of the Light***

- Any and all of these changes can be tracked either via the Managment Console, in DynamoDB Table "Devices" and "Explore items"; Or by going to the /devices endpoint in the server, which will display all of the devices currently connected.
+ Any and all of these changes can be tracked either via the AWS Managment Console, in DynamoDB Table "Devices" via "Explore items"; Or by going to the /devices endpoint in the server, which will display all of the devices currently connected and their state: "On", "Off" or "Triggered" respectfully.

 ## 7. To disconnect a device
 use a REST client tool like Insomnia or Postman to issue a DELETE request to the following endpoint : http://localhost:3000/devices/DEVICE_NAME,